-Though another condition called Exercise Induced Hyperthermia (EIH) and heat exhaustion/heat stroke that are similar in nature but they should not be confused with EIC or BCC.
-Whereas EIH and heat exhaustion/heat stroke all involve an inability of the dog's body to properly cool itself when overheated, EIC directly affects the muscles.
-The only thing the two conditions do share is the fact that they can be brought on by strenuous exercise and are more likely to occur during warm weather.
+There are other conditions, including Exercise Induced Hyperthermia (EIH) and heat exhaustion/heat stroke that are similar in nature but they should not be confused with EIC or BCC.
+Whereas EIH and heat exhaustion/heat stroke all involve an inability of the dog's body to properly cool itself when overheated, EIC and BCC directly affect the muscles.
+The only thing all of these conditions do share is the fact that they can be brought on by strenuous exercise and are more likely to occur during warm weather.

-In Exercise Induced Collapse (EIC) — this is a condition where the nerves fail to properly send signals to the muscles.
-This can cause the muscles of the legs to stop responding normally.
+Exercise Induced Collapse (EIC) — this is a condition where the nerves fail to properly send signals to the muscles causing the muscles to stop responding normally.
 EIC can occur in any kind of weather as it is triggered by physical exertion rather than temperature.
-After about 15 minutes or so of exercise, including herding work or agility practice or competition, dogs with EIC will begin to exhibit a wobbly gate developing.
+After about 15 minutes or so of exercise, including herding work or agility practice or competition, dogs with EIC will begin to exhibit a wobbly gate.
 The dog may appear to be dragging its hind legs or be unable to use its legs at all.
 In some cases, the affected dog may look disoriented and fail to respond normally.
 Usually the dog will regain normal function in anywhere from 5-30 minutes after the onset of symptoms.

 Keep an eye on your Aussie and make sure they are not over-exerting themselves.

-Though there is still much to be learned about the specifics of Exercise Induced Collapse and Border Collie Collapse, what is known for sure is that both are more common among various breeds, particularly those like the Australian Shepherd who tend to be highly driven.
+Though there is still much to be learned about the specifics of Exercise Induced Collapse and Border Collie Collapse, what is known for sure is that both are more common among certain breeds, like the Australian Shepherd with BCC, that tend to be highly driven.
 These are breeds that have a natural working instinct that makes them highly prized among ranchers and farm owners for their durability and reliability.
 Unfortunately, these dogs also have no off switch.
 They function at full speed all the time and will continue to do so unless made to stop.

 For this reason, owners of these breeds need to be particularly cautious about overworking.
 Even though your dog may seem eager to keep going, it is up to you to know when enough is enough and to make sure he slows down and gets the proper rest and hydration.
 Until more is learned about the specific causes of Exercise Induced Collapse and Border Collie Collapse this is the best approach you can take to help prevent occurrences.
 This same caution will help you to guard against Exercise Induced Hyperthermia and heat stroke as well.

-As owners of Australian Shepherds know, these are highly intelligent, active and enthusiastic dogs.
+As owners of Australian Shepherds know, these are highly intelligent, active, and enthusiastic dogs.
 They will give you their all at all times, but sometimes they can actually give too much.
-Whether you are working with your herd or running agility trials, or playing all-out at the park, you need to be aware of your canine companion's health and make sure he slows down from time to time and stays properly hydrated.
+Whether you are working with your herd, running agility trials, or playing all-out at the park, you need to be aware of your canine companion's health and make sure he isn't overdoing it, no matter how anxious he may be to please you.
 A little extra caution can make all the difference and keep your Aussie functioning at his absolute best.